c-couble/miniRT/README.md

 - **Reflection**: Accurate reflections based on material properties, allowing for reflective surfaces.
 - **Refraction**: Simulation of light refraction through transparent materials such as glass or water.
 - **Fresnel Effect**: Simulates how the reflectivity of a surface changes based on the viewing angle, adding realism to materials like glass, water, and metals.
-- **Caustics**: Precise rendering of light concentration effects caused by reflection and refraction (e.g., light patterns under water).
+- **Caustics**: Precise rendering of light concentration effects caused by reflection and refraction.

 ### Textures and Materials:
 - **Normal Mapping**: Adds fine surface detail with normal maps without increasing the geometric complexity.